BikeBeamer/BikeBeamer/README.md

 ## Overview

-> This is a **work in progress**.
-Things aren't final and are due to change over time.

 ![Overview image](overview.png)

 This is my next generation of bike POV displays based on [bkpvdsply](https://github.com/locxter/bkpvdsply).
 With much extended functionality, a more polished design and an easier user-experience, the goal for it is to extend my capabilities and experiment with building a "real product" that lives up to the expectations one might have.
+Also take a look at the [project website](https://bikebeamer.com).

 ## Dependencies